sc-voice/sc-voice_net/content/study/graph.md

 - blue dots are examples—mouse hover shows the example text
 - other dots are connected Suttas, colored by Nikāya—mouse hover shows Sutta ID
 - bigger dots are Suttas that are highest in the relevance score for the respective example
+- click on any dot to get a link that will take you to that sutta or example